marcmylemans/HomeLab/Microsoft Deployment Toolkit/README.md

 # Hyper-V Automation Project

 ## Overview
-This project automates the setup of Hyper-V virtual machines (VMs), including the creation of a domain controller, the configuration of Remote Desktop Services (RDS), and setting up VMs from a template.
-The project uses PowerShell scripts and a JSON configuration file for customization.
-Currently, the script requires manual input for 'domain admin' credentials during execution.
-Post-script completion, users must manually integrate their certificates.
+This function automates the setup of a Microsoft Deployment Toolkit (MDT) environment on a specified Hyper-V virtual machine (VM).
+The function performs various tasks including setting up MDT, configuring Windows Deployment Services (WDS), and importing necessary drivers and applications using Chocolatey.
+The setup is customizable through parameters and can be executed remotely on the VM using PowerShell Direct.

 ## Prerequisites
-- Windows Server equipped with the Hyper-V role.
+- Hyper-V host with the VM running Windows Server.
 - PowerShell 5.1 or above.
-- Administrative rights on the Hyper-V host.
+- Administrative rights on the VM.
-- A sysprepped template VHD created as the base image for all new VMs.
-- An answer file embedded in the VHD ***with the same username/password*** as specified in the JSON file for consistent authentication. (https://www.windowsafg.com/)
+- Network connectivity to download scripts and software.

+## Parameters
+- **VMName**: The name of the Hyper-V virtual machine.
+- **Credential**: PSCredential object for administrative access to the VM.
+- **MDTDeploymentShareFolder**: Path to the MDT deployment share folder on the VM.
+- **MDTDeploymentShareName**: Name of the MDT deployment share.
+- **WDSRemoteInstallFolder**: Path to the WDS remote install folder on the VM.

 ## Configuration
 Edit the `config.json` file to set up your environment.
 It should include:

 - VM names, IPs.
 - Domain controller configuration.
-- RDS setup details.
+- MDT setup details.
 - VM template paths.
 - Network configurations.